 If your furnace runs, but only for a short time, then shuts off (before the house temperature reaches what the thermostat is set at).
 You may have a clogged filter.
 If a filter becomes clogged the furnace overheats and shuts itself off early to protect itself.
 Filters must be checked each month.
 If the filter looks dirty, it is, and needs replaced.

 If your furnace is “short-cycling” — and not heating the house enough, check your filter before you call for service.
-High efficiency air filters clog faster, and may not look “dirty enough to be replaced” — but they are.
+High-efficiency air filters clog faster, and may not look “dirty enough to be replaced” — but they are.
 Their filter-media as smaller holes (that’s why the filter is more efficient), These holes clog easier and faster.

 Cracked Furnace Heat-Exchanger: When your furnace cycles, the burners heat the Heat-Exchanger.
 The furnace blower turns on and moves indoor-air over the Heat-Exchanger to heat the home.

 With each furnace cycle, the Heat-Exchanger heats up and expands.
 After the cycle, it cools down and contracts.
-This expansion and contraction has the potential to crack the Heat-Exchanger as the furnace ages.
+This expansion and contraction have the potential to crack the Heat-Exchanger as the furnace ages.
 The older the furnace is, the higher this potential.

 IMPORTANT TIP: A furnace’s Heat-Exchanger can fail at any time, allowing Carbon Monoxide (Co2) into the home’s living space.
 Co2 is a colorless and odorless gas which can make you ill in lower concentrations and kill you in high concentrations.